HRG-OFFICIAL/ApniDukaan-Ecommerce/IMPLEMENTATION_STATUS.md

 ---

-**ShopSphere** has evolved from concept to a robust, enterprise-ready e-commerce platform foundation.
+**ApniDukaan** has evolved from concept to a robust, enterprise-ready e-commerce platform foundation.
 The core services are complete and production-ready, providing a solid base for rapid feature development and scaling.

 *Implementation Status as of January 2024* 🛍️✨